texmacs/guile/README.md

 ## Supported targets

-Lightening can generate code for the x86-64, i686, and AArch64 architectures.
+Lightening can generate code for the x86-64, i686, ARMv7, and AArch64
+architectures.
 It supports the calling conventions of MS Windows, GNU/Linux, and Mac OS.

+On i686, Lightening requires SSE support.
+On ARMv7, we require hardware floating-point support (the VFP instructions), as well as the UDIV/SDIV instructions.

 Lightening is automatically tested using GitLab's continuous integration for under the supported architectures, for GNU/Linux; for a list of